polychromatic-blackguardist/polychromatic-blackguardist.github.io/docs/index.md

-## Welcome to Chimeric Dream
+# Welcome to Chimeric Dream

-A confusing mishmash of eclectic snippets of reality.
+A chaotic mishmash of eclectic snippets of reality.

 You may be here for: